exasol/kafka-connector-extension/doc/development/developer_guide.md

 ## Configure Logging

-This project uses Logback for logging because third-party dependencies already use SLF4J.
+This project uses Logback as it is compatible to SLF4J already used by the third-party dependencies.
 The log level is set to `WARN` by default to avoid performance overhead.
 For debugging you can increase the log level in [logback.xml](../../src/main/resources/logback.xml) and rebuild the adapter JAR.

 See the [Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/debug_udf_script_output.htm) for how to enable log output for UDFs.